vimlord/Clustering-Background-Subtraction/README.md

 ```

 The program also relies on the use of ```python```, which can be similarly
 installed.
-Finally, the program requires Numpy, which is used in the
+Finally, the program requires numpy, which is used in the
-computation of the clusters, as well as Pillow, which is used for image
+computation of the clusters, Pillow, which is used for image manipulation,
+and scikit-learn, which is used to perform the clustering.
+These can be
-manipulation.
-These can be acquired using pip like so:
+acquired using pip like so:

 ```
-pip install numpy Pillow
+pip install numpy scikit-learn Pillow
 ```

 ## Usage